manabe0322/RelSearch/inst/extdata/manual/test_manual.md

 * This file requires the columns "SampleName", "Relationship", and columns for each marker (two columns in each).

+* The relationship of a missing family member should be designated in the column "Relationship".
+The name of the relationship should be defined in Settings > Relationships.

 * <span style="background-color:#ffcce5">Relationships must be the same as those of other database.</span>

-* The marker with two empty cells (e.g., Marker 2 of sample 'Reference3' in the above table) is ignored when calculating the likelihood ratio.
+* The marker with two empty cells (e.g., CSF1PO of sample 'Reference10' in the above table) is ignored when calculating the likelihood ratio.

-* The marker with one empty cell (e.g., Marker 2 of sample 'Reference2' in the above table) can be regarded as both homozygote (i.e., no drop-out) and heterozygote with drop-out of one allele when calculating the likelihood ratio.
+* The marker with one empty cell (e.g., vWA of sample 'Reference10' in the above table) can be regarded as both homozygote (i.e., no drop-out) and heterozygote with drop-out of one allele when calculating the likelihood ratio.

 * <span style="background-color:#ffcce5">Multiple relationships.</span>

 <br>

-<a id="ff3"></a>
+<a id="sec3-3"></a>

-<u>STR: Allele frequencies</u>
+### STR: Allele frequencies

 <br>